Evanescence: 2001–2004: Fallen and Anywhere but Home

-The band members were having their demos mastered at Ardent Studios in Memphis, where a producer heard their music and played their demos to his friend at Wind-up Records, head of A&R Diana Meltzer.
-Meltzer said what made her want to sign the band was Lee's voice, lyrics and their gothic sound.
+Evanescence were having their demos mastered at Ardent Studios in Memphis, where a producer heard it and played the demos to his friend at Wind-up Records, head of A&R Diana Meltzer.
+Meltzer said what made her want to sign them was Lee's voice, lyrics and their gothic sound.
 When she heard "My Immortal" she said she "knew it was a hit".
 Evanescence was signed by Wind-up in 2001.
-The label flew the band members to New York, and told them they loved their different sound and thought they had potential, but "we don't really totally know what to do with you", Lee recalled.
+The label flew them to New York, and told them that they loved their different sound and thought they had potential, but "we don't really totally know what to do with you", Lee recalled.
 They were then told, "if you were this good while distracted by school and all this other stuff, how good will you be if we put you in an environment where you have nothing to do but write and be influenced by your surroundings, like in Los Angeles."
-The band was then relocated to Los Angeles, given an apartment and rehearsal space and enrolled in a gym, according to Meltzer, and Lee, who was very introverted, received help from an acting teacher to overcome her stage fright.
+They were relocated to Los Angeles, given an apartment and rehearsal space and enrolled in a gym, according to Meltzer, and Lee, who was very introverted, received help from an acting teacher to overcome her stage fright.
 Meltzer told HitQuarters in 2003 that, while she loved Lee's voice, their gothic sound, and Lee and Moody had already exhibited "huge talent" with their prior demo material, they were still young and she felt they could benefit from more time to work on their debut album so they "could deliver a breakthrough sound".

-Lee said that at the time of signing, they didn't realize the label would move them out to Los Angeles for two years, thinking it would be about six months.
+Lee said that at the time of signing, they did not realize the label would move them out to Los Angeles for two years, thinking it would be about six months.
 The length of time in Los Angeles "really frustrated" them.
-It ended up being a fruitful writing experience, she said, as they wrote half of the album there and were able to make use of other equipment to get sounds they wanted.
-After almost two years of the band working on their album, producer Dave Fortman was brought in to produce it.
-Then, label executives refused to release the album unless the band agreed to hire a full-time male co-vocalist.
+The label was apprehensive about the marketability of a female-led band, and advised them to just keep writing songs.
+It ended up being a fruitful writing experience in Los Angeles, Lee said, as they wrote half of the album there and were able to make use of other equipment to get sounds they wanted.
+After almost two years of Evanescence working on the album, Dave Fortman was brought in to produce it.
+Then, label executives refused to release the album unless Lee and Moody agreed to hire a full-time male co-vocalist.
 When they did not agree, the label said they were withdrawing their funding and releasing them from their contract.
-The band left Los Angeles and drove back to Little Rock.
+They left Los Angeles and drove back to Little Rock.